arbitration

 The mediator-arbitrator will prepare a mediation-arbitration agreement that describes the terms of their services, the duties of the parties and the issues to be resolved through mediation-arbitration.

-Read the Mediation & Arbitration Services page for more information about the mediation and arbitration services provided by John-Paul Boyd Arbitration Chambers.
+Read the Mediation & Arbitration page for more information about the mediation and arbitration services provided by John-Paul Boyd Arbitration Chambers.
 Go to the Participation Agreements page to download our current mediation-arbitration agreements.

 KEY RESOURCES